 Capital spending for 2017 is expected to be funded primarily through cash generated from operations and borrowing under existing credit facilities.
 Planned capital expenditures in 2017 at Kronos and CompX will primarily be to maintain and improve the cost-effectiveness of our facilities.
-A significant portion (approximately \$13 million) of Kronos' planned capital expenditures in 2017 relates to the implementation of a new accounting and manufacturing system.
+A significant portion (approximately \$14.3 million through September 30, 2017) of Kronos' planned capital expenditures in 2017 relates to the implementation of a new accounting and manufacturing system.
 In addition, Kronos' capital expenditures in the area of environmental compliance, protection and improvement include expenditures which are primarily focused on increased operating efficiency but also result in improved environmental protection, such as lower emissions from our manufacturing plants.